 The right lionfish hunting gear

 Since lionfish don’t have any natural predators they tend to be fearless around divers (unless they have been shot at before, they learn very quickly!) so we can use short pole spears for hunting them.
 There are many pole spear choices available for hunting lionfish but most people use one in the 3 to 4 foot length with a 3 prong style tip.
 Some basic rules: Keep your tips sharp, and barbs help but not too many or it’s hard to get the fish back off.
 Some people like to carry a spare band under water with them, I usually just check my bands frequently for signs of dry rot.
 Keeping your bands in a zip-loc in the refrigerator helps to keep them fresh for longer.
+There are many choices for containers to carry your lionfish, this article will tell you everything about the Zookeeper lionfish containment unit.
 Many people carry a second spear or a stick of some sort for repositioning the lionfish into the container if the shot angle was poor, also for a second shot if the first is barely in the lionfish.
 I like a second spear also for removing the lionfish from the spear if the lionfish is stuck on the tip after putting it in the container.

 The sandy edges along a reef are often productive